Lectures by Will Crutchfield

 One of the most surprising trends in modern opera is the treatment of historical figures close enough for some audience members to recall them -- and to have opinions pro or con.

-Nov 14 Florencia en las Amazonas
+Nov 14 Florencia en el Amazonas

 The Spanish-speaking world has always loved opera, but opera in Spanish has barely any history at all.
 In the Americas, it may be the path of the future.